Patient and Family Resources

 To receive whole person care, here are some things to think about:

-- What kind of medical treatment do you want?
+- What kind of medical treatment would you want if you became seriously ill?

-- How can your family and caregivers can best support you?
+- How can your family and caregivers best support you?

-- Who would you want to speak for you if you were too ill to speak for yourself?
+- Who would you want to speak for you if you were unable to speak for yourself?

 All of us could face serious illness or injury at any age.
 That’s why the Institute for Human Caring believes everyone 18 and older should have an advance directive.